-8. Operation of Derogation
+8.7.
+Operation of Derogation

 Whilst the derogation is in effect, the party holding the derogation should send a report to the IGT UNC Panel every [six] months reporting progress and highlighting any issues.
-[This should be accompanied by a report from the CDSP highlighting any issues affecting settlement or data more widely]

-9. Closure of Derogation
+9.8.
+Closure of Derogation

-To be added.
-At the end of derogation period or once all milestones have been met, the derogation will end and operation will return to normal (subject to any enduring

-Modifications).
-The derogating party should have plans in place to revert to normal operations and should provide a report to the Panel confirming that these plans have been operations and should provide a report to the Panel confirming that these plans have been enacted.
+At the end of derogation period or once all milestones have been met, the derogation will end and operation will return to normal (subject to any enduring Modifications).
+The derogating party should have plans in place to revert to normal operations and should provide a report to the Panel confirming that these plans have been enacted.